henry-luo/mark/docs/index.md

 }
 ```

+You can refer to the [syntax spec](mark-syntax.md) for details.

 ## Mark Data Model

-Mark object has a very clean and simple data model.
+Mark object has a very simple and fully-typed data model.
 Each Mark object has 3 facets of data:

 - **Type name**, which is mapped to `object.constructor.name` under JavaScript.
 - **Properties**, which is a collection of key-value pairs, stored as normal JavaScript *named properties*.